All About Wild Cherry Bark (Printable Monograph)

 Harvesting Guidelines

-The inner bark of the branches and roots is harvested in the midsummer or fall (when the cyanogenic compounds are lower) and dried immediately for later use in teas or syrup or tincture extractions.
-One can harvest branches of smaller trees and use a knife or vegetable peeler to peel off the thin outer and inner bark, as opposed to harming a larger tree by taking the bark off its trunk.
-The fermented bark and leaves of wild cherry are said to be toxic—never harvest these from the ground.
-Once harvested, peel and dry the bark immediately in a food dehydrator to ensure fermentation does not begin.
+The inner bark of the branches and roots is harvested in the midsummer or fall (when the cyanogenic compounds are lower) and dried immediately for later use in teas and syrup or tincture extractions.
+One can harvest branches of smaller trees and use a knife or vegetable peeler to peel off the thin outer and inner bark, as opposed to harming the tree by taking the bark off its trunk.
+The fermented and/or wilted leaves and bark of wild cherry are toxic due to the conversion of cyanogenic glycosides into hydrocyanic acid—never harvest these from the ground.
+The leaves have higher levels of cyanogenic glycosides, so it is often recommended to avoid their use altogether; the bark has lower levels of these compounds and can be safely used in herbalism in normal doses, especially when dried (Ganora, 2021).
+However, the bark should be fully dried before use to minimize the amount of hydrocyanic acid; partially dried bark contains more hydrocyanic acid than either fully dried or even fresh bark (Gardner & McGuffin, 2013).
+See the safety section for more information.

 Uses